ayush201456/Computer-Network/README.md

 9. Set all PCs to DHCP mode in IP configuration.
 10. Verify PCs receive IP addresses automatically and test using ping.

+**Experiement - 8**

+Implement a sliding window protocol with piggybacking for efficient data transmission and error control.
+Simulate data transfer between two nodes and visualize the window movements and acknowledgments.

+Steps:-

+1. Create a topology with two PCs connected via switch/router.
+2. Assign IP addresses to both PCs.
+3. Verify connectivity using `ping`.
+4. Switch to **Simulation Mode**.
+5. Send packets in both directions using **Add Simple PDU**.
+6. Observe bidirectional packet flow.
+7. Send multiple packets to represent sliding window transmission.
+8. Observe acknowledgments flowing with data (piggybacking concept).
+9. Drop packets to simulate error and retransmission.
+10. Explain window movement and ACK handling conceptually.

 **Experiment - 9**

 Implement a transport layer simulation to demonstrate process-to-process   communication using UDP, TCP, and SCTP.
 Compare the protocols in terms of connection establishment, data transmission, and congestion control.